The last decade has seen a boom in cemetery tourism, sometimes called "tombstone tourism".

-With the rising interest in genealogy, more people are hunting out cemeteries to find their ancestors or just out of plain curiosity.
+With the rising interest in genealogy, more people are hunting out cemeteries to find their ancestors, reflect on their lives (or the lives of their favorite buried celebrities), and discover exquisite surroundings.
 After all, each grave site is an example set in stone (or bronze) of the architecture, art, culture, and history of the time of death as well as of the individual's final wishes.

 This unprecedented level of interest is reshaping the business of cemeteries in three major ways:

-Many cemeteries have or are in the process of recording the details of all burials / cremations.
-This information is provided online through various registers and often links to the major genealogy sites.
+- Records provide a valuable resource: For those interested in tracing their heritage, many cemeteries have or are in the process of recording the details of all burials and cremations.
+This information is made available online through various registers, and often links to the major genealogy sites.
 The information is for the most part freely available to anyone with access to the internet.

-Cemeteries provide a historical insight into the beliefs and culture at the time of death.
-Traditionally more affluent burials included stunning artistic and ornate tombstones or crypts which can only be seen in real life in cemeteries.
+- Rising appreciation of cultural significance: Cemeteries provide historical insight into the beliefs and culture at the time of death.
+Traditionally more affluent burials included stunning artistic and ornate tombstones or crypts which can only be fully appreciated by visiting cemeteries in person.

-Small cemeteries and local government bodies are also experiencing a renewed interest in their cemeteries; allowing them to promote these sites as part of their local attractions and events.
+- Earning support from government: Local government bodies are also experiencing a renewed interest in their cemeteries, allowing them to promote these sites as part of their local attractions and events.

 GPS mapping is being used to identify and display memorial locations.

-Historically cemeteries were designed as parks to encourage visitors and mourners to explore – as attitudes towards death and the industry change, and the interest in genealogy continues to grow it makes perfect sense that cemeteries, crematoriums and memorial gardens are the next hot tourist destination.
+Historically cemeteries were designed as parks to encourage visitors and mourners to explore.
+As attitudes toward death and the industry change, and as the interest in genealogy continues to grow, it makes perfect sense that cemeteries, crematoriums and memorial gardens are the next hot tourist destination.